 - (a) Questionnaire insights are under development and may include comparisons to healthy recommendations, comparisons to the population, as well as resources participants may wish to consult. - (b) Baseline physical measurements (blood pressure, height, weight, waist circumference) as well as baseline blood measures of cholesterol.
 These measurements are not intended to be a 'health check' and are not, for now, shared with their GP or the NHS.
 However, we are working with the NHS and the Office for Health Improvement and Disparities to explore potential options for sharing these data with the NHS in the future.
-We will provide written feedback to participants about their blood pressure and heart rate on a proforma, with advice to contact NHS 111, a Pharmacist or GP if they are abnormal or if they have any questions about their results.
-This is necessary as there will rarely be measurements that warrant medical attention within days.
-We will also direct participants to the NHS website on blood pressure, where they can obtain further information. - (c) Being approached by NHSBT if their genotypes suggest that they have less common minor blood group antigens that are underrepresented among NHSBT blood donors.
+We will provide written feedback to participants about their blood pressure, heart rate, and cholesterol (from a POCT/ 'finger-prick' test) on a proforma with advice to contact NHS 111, a Pharmacist or GP in the rare circumstances where that is necessary or if they have e(i.e measurements that warrant medical attention immediately or within days e.g. a very low heart rate).
+For the vast majority of results, we will also direct participants to the NHS website on blood pressure, and the British Heart Foundation website on cholesterol where they can obtain further information and advice. - (c) Being approached by NHSBT if their genotypes suggest that they have less common minor blood group antigens that are underrepresented among NHSBT blood donors.
 This may be particularly beneficial for minority groups for whom NHSBT sometimes has difficulty providing optimally matched blood products. - (d) Providing participants with increased access to information stored in their NHS health care records. - (e) Integrated risk scores that provide disease risk estimates.
-Leading integrated risk score candidates that may initially be feedback to participants include cardiovascular disease, age-related macular degeneration, glaucoma, and type II diabetes.
+Leading integrated risk score candidates that may initially be feedback to participants include cardiovascular disease,62 age-related macular degeneration, glaucoma, and type II diabetes.
 Each of these integrated risk scores provides good risk prediction and are clinically actionable. - (f) Other examples include risk predictions based on common genetic variants associated with risk of iron overload, deep venous thrombosis, or that influence the efficacy or side effects of prescription drugs.